-I knew it wouldn’t be long before my husband came up with another project to make with Pallet wood!
-He has needed a desk for years now with working from home and I have never been able to talk him into buying one.
-Our DIY Pallet desk was simple to make, cost less than $50 & looks fantastic!!!
+I knew it wouldn’t be long before my husband came up with another project to make with Pallet wood.
+Our DIY Pallet desk was easy to make, cost less than $50, looks fantastic & is 8 feet long!!!

 *this post contains affiliate links for more information, check out our disclosure page here*

-Next, a desk frame was made of 2 by 3’s.
+Next, create a floating desk frame with 2 by 3’s.

 Pallet wood has so much character to it and in my opinion looks beautiful.
 Jason sanded the pallet wood smooth with our favorite 15 year old orbital sander, DEWALT DWE6423K Variable Speed Random Orbit Sander, 5″